petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 If you've already [purchased](https://www.liferay.com/contact-sales) a Commerce subscription, you can obtain your activation key as a download in one of the following ways:

-* Open a [Help Center](https://liferay-support.zendesk.com/agent/) ticket with the *Activation Key/Project Administration* component.
+* Open a [Help Center](https://liferay-support.zendesk.com/agent/) ticket with the activation key/project administration component.

 * Send a request by email to your regional Provisioning team (i.e., provisioning-[region]@liferay.com).